Where you can go on holiday | Check FCDO updates before you travelFind out more

 For lunch, you could go for a steak at Naif or a gorgeous citrusy risotto at Aguglia Persa, before climbing the steps off Via Atenea to the Monastero di Santo Spirito.
 Here, the nuns bake beautiful sweet Sicilian treats for you to enjoy while examining the remains of some remarkable medieval frescoes.

 And there you have it – seven days in Sicily!
-Take a taxi back to the airport and prepare yourself for a serious case of the holiday blues…
+Head back to the airport and prepare yourself for a serious case of the holiday blues…

 Subscribe now for hand-picked holiday deals, inspiration and the latest travel tips, straight to your inbox.